 If you or a family member has played a sport before, you’re likely familiar with concussion symptoms and protocol.
 Yet, concussions are still reported at an alarmingly high rate and many sufferers return to school, work, and sports before they’re ready.

 That could be because, despite increase awareness, there are still many myths out there about recognizing and treating concussions.
-Below, the team of clinicians from the Comprehensive Concussion Center at Bryn Mawr Rehab Hospital, part of Main Line Health, busts some commonly-held beliefs.
+Below, the team of clinicians from the Bryn Mawr Rehab Concussion Center addresses some commonly-held beliefs.

 Myth: Concussion symptoms begin right away

 Concussion symptoms can vary greatly, ranging from a headache and dizziness to nausea, vomiting, and memory loss.
 You may be affected by several or just a few.

 “If you don’t have any concussion symptoms immediately after an injury, it doesn’t mean that you won’t have them eventually,” says Bernadette Crompton, physical therapist.
 “Some concussion symptoms can be latent and may appear until hours or days after an injury.”

 If you, a teammate, or a child has been hit during practice and you suspect it could be a concussion, do not return to play and talk to your doctor.
 Keep an eye out for symptoms such as memory problems, vision problems, changes in mood or behavior, changes in sleep patterns or balance problems.

 Myth: You lose consciousness during a concussion

 Many people associate a loss of consciousness, or ‘blackout,’ as a sure sign of a concussion.
 Not so—the majority of concussions don’t include a loss of consciousness.
 Don’t assume that if you’ve remained conscious, you’re concussion-free.